G2aluh/G2aluh/README.md

 # 💫 About Me:
-I'm from SMK Brantas Karangkates, Grade XI RPL 1
+I'm from SMK Brantas Karangkates

 ## 🌐 Socials: